-- No. PMFs become eligible for student loan repayment after conversion to a permanent position.
+Yes.
+PMFs are eligible for student loan repayment based upon their performance.
+After conversion to a permanent position, CAA employees are eligible for continued student loan replayment based upon performance.

 Does CAA or the Army pay for international assignments or rotations?